neeraj779/GenSpark-Mini-Project/README.md

 dotnet build
 ```

-### 🤖 Running GenSpark-Mini-Project
+### 🤖 Running GenSpark-Mini-Project-Backend

-Use the following command to run GenSpark-Mini-Project:
+Use the following command to run GenSpark-Mini-Project-Backend:

 ```sh
 dotnet run